The Employer & Employee Relationship

 Imagine your boss gives you a job to do.
 You’re trying to do it to the best of your ability, but with mixed results.
 The people you’re dealing with are sometimes rude and abusive.
 You can’t get through to them, and they’re jeopardising their futures by not co-operating.
-You’re a good person so you care about their futures, and also that you need to be greatly successful at your job for your own sake, and the happiness of your boss, because he’s done loads for you and always has your back.
-You’re worried you’re not doing well and the abuse is getting to you.
+You’re a good person so you care about their futures, so you need to be greatly successful at your job for their sake.
+The happiness of your boss means everything to you, because he’s done loads for you and always has your back, and you doing well at your job means you also benefit on a personal level.
+But you’re worried you’re not doing well and the abuse is getting to you.

 How would you feel?

 قَدْ نَعْلَمُ إِنَّهُ لَيَحْزُنُكَ الَّذِي يَقُولُونَ فَإِنَّهُمْ لَا يُكَذِّبُونَكَ وَلَكِنَّ الظَّالِمِينَ بِآيَاتِ اللَّهِ يَجْحَدُونَ

 'We know well that what they say grieves you [O Prophet].
 It is not you they disbelieve: the evildoers reject God’s revelation.'
 (6:33)

 Not only is it just a boss...it’s Allah.
 The ‘employee’ is none other than the Prophet ﷺ.
 It’s not just a call into the office: its revelation to be recited until the Day of Judgement.
 An intimate, yet very public vote of confidence from the One who never lets you down.